-Step 1: In support of objective 2: The authority has robust systems and processes in place for the identification and management of strategic and operational risk Examples of assurance: Walsall evidence: There is a written strategy and policy in place for managing risk which: Has been formally approved at political and risk management board (or equivalent) level Is reviewed on a regular basis Has been communicated to all relevant staff Includes partnership risks Risk mgt strategy and policies approved by Cabinet and Council and reviewed and updated annually CMT and cabinet review and update corporate risks and strategy regularly.
+Step 1: In support of objective 2: The authority has robust systems and processes in place for the identification and management of strategic and operational risk Exam nples of assurance: Walsall evidence: here is a written strategy and policy place for managing risk which: Has been formally approved at political and risk management board (or equivalent) level Is reviewed on a regular basis Has been communicated to all relevant staff Includes partnership risks Risk management strategy and policies approved by Cabinet and Council and reviewed and updated annually CMT and Cabinet review and update corporate risks and strategy regularly.
 Disseminated via team briefs, DLTs, via risk champions, on intranet, website.
-CMT workshop 2008/09 and quarterly reviews Member champion Officer champions in each directorate UoR score of 4 The authority has implemented clear structures and processes for risk management which are successfully implemented and: Management board and elected members see risk management as a priority and support it by personal interest and input Decision making considers risk A senior manager has been appointed to "champion" risk management Roles and responsibilities for risk management systems are subject to independent assessment Risk management is considered in the annual business planning process Risk management extends to partnership risks Officer and member champions in place.
+CMT workshop 2009/10 and quarterly reviews Member champion Officer champions in each directorate Audit Committee workshop st m A senior manager has been appointed to "champion" risk management Roles and responsibilities for risk management have been defined Risk management systems are subject to independent assessment Officer and member champions in place.
 Management teams receive reports on risk and manage risks via MAPs which are updated regularly.
 Internal audit plan risk assessed.
-CPA UOR score of 4 for risk management.
 Committee reports all include risk management sections.
-The corporate budget plan assess risks as appropriate and new and emerging risks facing the authority taken account of in setting reserves The authority has developed a corporate approach to the identification and evaluation of risk which is understood by all staff Corporate risk management strategy and system Systematic procedures for risk identification and evaluation have been agreed; service planning, project planning, financial monitoring, risks in partnerships, individual posts are risk assessed.
+The corporate budget plan assess risks as appropriate and new and emerging risks facing the authority taken account of in setting reserves levels. co id ne authority has developed a orporate approach to the lentification and evaluation of risk hich is understood by all staff Corporate risk management strategy and system Systematic procedures for risk identification and evaluation have been agreed; service planning, project planning, financial monitoring, risks in partnerships, individual posts are risk assessed.
 Risk assessment included in induction and corporate induction.